andypeacock215/Python/README.md

 # Python Analysis

-This is work that I did in Excel during my Data Technician Skills Bootcamp.
+This is work that I did in Python (on Google Colab) during my Data Technician Skills Bootcamp.

 ## Project 1 - FizzBuzz
 Go through the integers from 1 to 100.